-The best national Parks in Kazakhstan
+The Most Beautiful National Parks in Kazakhstan

 I came to Kazakhstan with actually very little knowledge about the country.
 I was not even aware that there were national parks in Kazakhstan worth visiting.
 My image of Kazakhstan was of a grim ex Soviet country with steppes and nomads on horses.
 Even from the plane, the vast grasslands below me, looked monotonous and boring.

-With my interest in Soviet history I was sure Kazakhstan was an interesting country to visit.
+With my interest in Soviet history, I was sure Kazakhstan was an interesting country to visit.
 However, I wasn’t at all prepared for the beauty and diversity of Kazakhstan’s nature.
 I could never have thought that I would end up writing a post about the best national parks in Kazakhstan.

 Considering the beauty of the national parks in Kazakhstan I am surprised that it receives so little attention.
-It’s true that Kyrgyzstan and Tajikistan win if it comes to its majestic mountains.
+It’s true that Kyrgyzstan and Tajikistan win, if it comes to its majestic mountains.
 But Kazakhstan is number one if it comes to its diversity and vastness of its landscapes.

-National Parks in Kazakhstan near Nursultan
+National Parks in Kazakhstan near Astana

 1. Burabay National Park

-Just around the corner from Nursultan lie the interesting rock formations of Burabay National Park.
+Just around the corner from Astana lie the interesting rock formations of Burabay National Park.
 It’s one of the most popular national parks in northern Kazakhstan.
 With its lush vegetation, rolling hills and beautiful Borovoe lake it’s a completely different world from the steppes.

 Hikers will love this place as there are several trails to the forest.
 Don’t miss the 30 minute walk up to mount Bolektau for beautiful views over the scenic lakes in the park.

-In summer people from Nursultan flock to the lakes beaches for swimming and sunbathing.
+In summer people from Astana flock to the lakes beaches for swimming and sunbathing.
 Lake Borovoe might be less quiet and peaceful then, but there are plenty of other lakes where you can find solitude.

 Autumn is a particularly beautiful time with the colourful fall foliage.
 Winters are cold, but even then you can still visit the park for its winter wonderland.